ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 Industry has had significant
 interest in innovating spreadsheets.
-Google Fusion Tables [GONZ2010] and the "Tables" feature of Microsoft Excel ref?? use column formulas to avoid a common source of error, copying formulas as rows are added/deleted from a table.
+Google Fusion Tables [GONZ2010] and the "Tables" feature of Microsoft Excel [MICROSOF] use column formulas to avoid a common source of error, copying formulas as rows are added/deleted from a table.
 The Pyspread [PYSPREAD] project uses Python as the formula language,